Long104/kanchan/README.md

 Connect With Us
 We love hearing from our customers!
 Follow us on social media to stay updated on new arrivals, beauty tips, and more:

-Instagram: @GlamourShop
+Instagram: @KanchanKShop
-Facebook: GlamourShop
+Facebook: KanchanKShop
-Twitter: @GlamourShop
+Twitter: @KanchanKShop
 Contact Us
 For inquiries or assistance, please reach out to our customer support team at:

-Email: support@glamourshop.com
+Email: support@KanchanKshop.com
 Phone: 1-800-123-4567
-Thank you for choosing Glamour Shop for your beauty needs!
+Thank you for choosing KanchanK Shop for your beauty needs!
 We’re excited to help you express your unique beauty every day.
 Happy shopping! 💄

 ### Feel free to modify any sections to better suit your brand's voice or specific offerings! kanchan